francamara/angular-sandbox/README.md

 # AngularSandbox

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.
+This project was made to try out personal stuff on Angular.

 ## Development server